IBM-Cloud/terraform-provider-ibm/website/docs/r/cm_offering_instance.html.markdown

 - `crn` - (String) The platform CRN for an instance.
 - `id` - (String) The unique identifier of the `cm_offering_instance`.
 - `url` - (String) The URL reference to an object.
-- `schematics_workspace_id` - (String) The ID of the schematics workspace used to install this offering, if applicable
+- `schematics_workspace_id` - (String) The ID of the Schematics workspace used to install this offering, if applicable.